dae-han/Business_Growth_Using_Data_Science/README.md

 ## Problem Statement

-In this project, I provided data-based insights into the consumer behaviors and made predictions on their future moves in order to help an online retailer optimize their business growth.
+In this project, I provide data-based insights into the consumer behaviors and make predictions on their future behaviors in order to help an online retailer optimize their business growth.
+The customer behaviors are for example their retention rate, next purchase day and more.

-I first defined some Key Performance Metrics (KPIs) that represent the company's business goal and segmented the customers based on the KPIs.
-I then predicted the behaviors of each customer groups.
+I first define some Key Performance Metrics (KPIs) that represent the company's business goal and segment the customers based on the KPIs.
+I then predict the behaviors of each customer groups.

 ## About this Repository

 ### Data
 The data is from an online retailer and it contains information about all sales made during an eight month period.
+The columns in this data are the following.
+- InvoiceNo
+- StockCode
+- Description
+- Quantity
+- InvoiceDate
+- UnitPrice
+- CustomerID
+- Country

 Source: https://www.kaggle.com/vijayuv/onlineretail